Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

-The recursion theorem states that the terms form an initial freshness-swapping model, in that for any freshness-swapping model there exists a unique function from terms that commutes with the constructors and swapping, and preserves freshness.
-This result has a classic model theory flavor, as it depicts the term datatype as initial in a certain (infinite) Horn theory. \looseness=-1
+The recursion theorem states that terms are the initial freshness-swapping model (hence initial in a certain Horn theory), i.e., for any freshness-swapping model there exists a unique function from terms that commutes with the constructors and swapping, and preserves freshness. \looseness=-1